 Using your notes, consider if there are permanent adaptations that you should make to your business plan based on the scenarios you’ve identified.
 Embed your best ideas back into your original plan.

-Step 7: Repeat and Re-Evaluate
+Step 7: Evaluate and Prepare to Repeat

-The scenario planning process can be repeated on an annual or biannual basis determined by the level of change in your industry, the economy, or in your business.
+The scenario planning process can be repeated on an annual or biannual basis determined by the level of change in your industry, the economy or in your business.

-Once you’ve come to the end of the cycle, begin again with Step 1 to evaluate your situation and revisit the diagnostic tool to help test your perspectives.
+Once you’ve come to the end of the planning cycle, begin again with Step 1 to evaluate your situation and revisit the diagnostic tool to help test your perspectives.

 Creating Adaptable Plans for Your Business